edgecomllc/eupf/docs/install.md

 # How to install and run eUPF
 The easyest way to install eUPF is to use helm charts for one of the supported opensource 5G core projects in your own kubernetes cluster.
-Alternatively, eUPF could be deployed in docker-compose(free5gc only at the moment).
+Alternatively, eUPF could be deployed in docker-compose (only with free5gc config is ready at the moment).

 ## Kubenetes environment